Where are 6 month LPN Programs in Ct?

 2. Is LPN hard to study?

-Doctors spend approximately 7-8 years of their lives in school because medicine is a complex science.
-While an LPN program takes significantly less time to complete, students have to study various complex units and sit for exams within three months.
+Doctors spend approximately 7-8 years in school because medicine is a complex science.
+While an LPN program takes significantly less time, students must study various complex units and sit for exams within three months.

-It’s hardly possible to get a free weekend due to the number of weekly assignments.
+Getting a free weekend is impossible due to the number of weekly assignments.
 Students also spend at least two hours daily participating in study groups.

 3. What can LPNs specialize in?

-Specialization enables nursing students to identify a medical field that matches their strengths and this directly contributes to job satisfaction.
-LPNs can choose a career path in fields such as;
+Specialization enables nursing students to identify a medical field that matches their strengths and directly contributes to job satisfaction.
+LPNs can choose a career path in areas such as;

 4. Can LPNs have side jobs?